Marangoni convection in an evaporating droplet: Analytical and numerical descriptions: The lubrication approximation

 where $\overline{u}_r(r,t)$ is a height-averaged velocity in the column.
 Let $\rT=r/R$, $\zT=z/h_0$, $\urT=u_r t_f/R$, $\uzT=u_z t_f/h_0$, $\tT=t/t_f$, $\hT=h(r)/h_0$, $M_a=-\sigma'_T\Delta T t_f/(\eta R)$, $\JT=-J_0/\rho{\dot h_0}$.
 Substituting in~(\ref{ur_average}) the free surface of the droplet as a parabola $h(r,t)=h_0(t)(1-\rT^2)$ and the corresponding relations $dh_0/d t=2(dm/dt)/(\rho\pi R^2)\approx h_0/(t-t_f)$, $dm/dt=\pi J_0 R^2/(1-\lambda)$, Hu and Larson obtained in~\cite{HuLarsonMicrofluid} the relation

-This relation for the height-averaged velocity for relatively flat evaporating droplets is the basis for the lubrication approximation for the droplets.
-Using the above assumptions a), b), c) and Eqn.~(\ref{HuL_ur_average}), Hu and Larson derived the main lubrication equation for $u_r$, which takes the form
+This relation for the height-averaged velocity in evaporating droplets with relatively small contact angles is the basis for the lubrication approximation for the droplets.
+Using the above assumptions a), b), c) and Eq.~(\ref{HuL_ur_average}), Hu and Larson derived the main lubrication equation for $u_r$, which takes the form

 and implies $\hT(\rT,\tT)=\hT_0(\tT)(1-\rT^2)$.
 As seen, $\urT(\rT,\zT)$ is the quadratic function of $\zT$ that can be considered as a result of expansion in powers of small parameter $\zT$ for droplets with small contact angles.
-Eqn.~(\ref{lubri_urT}) is applicable for arbitrary function $T(r)$ and at the same time it coincides with Eqn.~(28) in~\cite{HuLarsonMarangoni} provided that the surface temperature distribution is described by Eqn.~(\ref{Tfit}).
+Eq.~(\ref{lubri_urT}) is applicable for arbitrary function $T(r)$ and at the same time it coincides with Eq.~(28) in~\cite{HuLarsonMarangoni} provided that the surface temperature distribution is described by Eq.~(\ref{Tfit}).

 The final step of the derivation in~\cite{HuLarsonMicrofluid,HuLarsonMarangoni} is to find $\uzT$ using the obtained $\urT$ and the continuity equation for the incompressible fluid.
 Here we represent the result in the form